Meet our 2024 Janey Antoniou Award winners

 Janey Antoniou Award finalist: Alex Richardson

-Alex is passionate about teaching and supporting anyone that asks for it and is working to teach the next generation how to support people better.
-This led Alex to set up ‘Keep Talking Services’ during the first COVID-19 lockdown and his second year of university.
-The service offers weekly phone calls to those suffering from poor mental health, loneliness and social isolation.
-It also uses student volunteers studying a health and social care course, which aids in their professional development.
-The judges were extremely impressed by the difference that Alex has made in his community, with the charity supporting over 250 people in Kent and Medway and training over 100 student volunteers.
-It was clear to the panel that the provision of a weekly phone call to people in need of support has made a huge difference for everyone involved in the organisation.
+Alex is passionate about teaching and is working to show the next generation how to support people better.
+Alex set up the ‘Keep Talking Services’ during his second year of university.
+The service offers weekly phone calls to those suffering from poor mental health, loneliness and social isolation, and has supported over 250 people in Kent and Medway.

 -